rusny23/rusny23.github.io/_projects/incident-detection.md

 date: March 2022
 course: CS116 - Introduction to Cybersecurity
 github_repo: https://github.com/rusny23/Incident-Detection-Alarm/tree/main
+link_name: Incident Detection
 layout: project
 ---

-This Python script represents a Network Sniffer for Basic Vulnerabilities Detection.
+This Python script represents a Network Sniffer for basic vulnerability detection.
 It utilizes the `scapy` library to sniff network traffic and detect basic vulnerabilities based on packet analysis.
 It can operate in real-time on a network interface or analyze a pre-recorded PCAP file.

 ### Features:
 - **Vulnerability Detection**: The script identifies several types of network scans and credential leaks: